 Note 1: Funding identified for years 2023/24 - 2025/26 are indicative only and will be reviewed annually as part of Council's operational plan.
 Note 2: All projects/programs which identify grant funding or corporate sponsorship will only proceed upon successful funding applications.

-CC1.3 We will ensure work together with government departments, NGOs and community to ensure the communities of the Lithgow region have access to services and feel supported, connected and united.
+CC1.3 We will ensure work together to ensure the communities of the Lithgow region feel supported, connected and united.